George Helm: Disappearance

-Concerned for Walter Ritte and Richard Sawyer, George Helm set out — first by boat, then by surfboard — to Kahoʻolawe, with fisherman and park ranger Kimo Mitchell and water expert Billy Mitchell (unrelated) on March 5, 1977.
-They reached the island, but unbeknownst to them, Sawyer and Ritte had already been found by the military.
-After failing to locate Sawyer and Ritte, the three men waited to be picked up by Sluggo Hahn, but he never came.
-Hahn's boat would later be found sunk off the pier in Kihei with its bilge plugs removed.
-On March 7, the three decided to return to Maui.
+On March 5, 1977, Helm travelled to Kahoʻolawe alongside fisherman and park ranger Kimo Mitchell (son of activist Harry Kunihi Mitchell) and water expert Billy Mitchell (Note: The two were unrelated.) to check on fellow activists Walter Ritte and Richard Sawyer.
+They searched for them by boat and on surfboards.

+Unbeknownst to them, Sawyer and Ritte had already been found by the military.
+After failing to locate Sawyer and Ritte, the three men waited to be picked up by an acquaintance, Sluggo Hahn, but he never came.
+Hahn's boat would later be found sunk off the Kihei pier with its bilge plugs removed.

+The three men attempted to return to Maui on March 7th amidst treacherous weather conditions.
+(Note: There were reports of high winds, small-craft warnings, and pounding waves on the shoreline.)
 They had a long board, a short board, and a pair of fins between them.
-The weather was treacherous with high winds, small craft warnings, and pounding waves on the shoreline.
 On the entry to the water, Helm sustained a gash to his head.
-Once they were in the water, it was obvious that the currents and ocean conditions were going to prevent them from reaching Maui.
+Once they were in the water, it was obvious that the currents and ocean conditions would prevent them from reaching Maui.
 At this point, Billy Mitchell took the long board and headed back to Kahoʻolawe to get help.

-It took him a good part of the day to reach the shore and walk across the island to notify the Navy of the situation and to get the Coast Guard involved in a rescue operation.
-Helm and Kimo Mitchell were last seen near the islet of Molokini by Billy Mitchell, who was the only survivor of the group.
+Facing severe currents, Billy Mitchell returned to the island for assistance while Helm and Kimo Mitchell continued toward Maui.It took Billy Mitchell a good part of the day to reach the shore and walk across the island to notify the Navy of the situation and involve the Coast Guard in a rescue operation.
+Billy Mitchell was the only survivor of the group.
+He last saw Helm and Kimo Mitchell near the islet of Molokini.

 Legacy

-Today, George Helm Jr. is hailed as one of the Aloha ʻĀina movement's greatest heroes; among young activists, he is as legendary as the great Eddie Aikau is to young surfers.
+Helm's activism, speaking, and writing, have come to be seen as playing a central role in shaping the Hawaiian sovereignty and Aloha ʻĀina movement.

+The song "Hawaiian Soul" by Jon Osorio and Randy Borden was composed in his honor.

+The song Mele O Kahoolawe was written to honor his legacy.

+In 2020, filmmaker ‘Āina Paikai released a 19-minute film titled, Hawaiian Soul, about Helm's life.

+Personal life

+Helm was a falsetto vocalist and was known for playing complex guitar arrangements.
 Although his only musical recordings were made with minimal technology in a local bar, they are played regularly on Hawaiian music stations.
-Generations later, George Helm's music is still inspirational to many, both because it is considered to be some of the finest examples of Hawaiian falsetto ever created, and because it embodies a powerful expression of the Hawaiian soul.
 The popular song, "Hawaiian Soul," by Jon Osorio and Randy Borden, was written in his memory.

-In 2020, filmmaker ‘Āina Paikai released a 19-minute film, Hawaiian Soul, about Helm's life.

-Quotes

-"We are in a revolution of consciousness ....
-What we (are) looking for is the truth."

-"There is man and there is environment.
-One does not supersede the other.
-The breath in man is the breath of Papa.
-Man is merely the caretaker of the land that maintains his life and nourishes his soul.
-Therefore, the ʻāina is sacred.
-The church of life is not in a building, it is the open sky, the surrounding ocean, the beautiful soil...."